FelipeEmos/ararajs/packages/solid-dismissible/README.md

 - Is headless, doesn\'t create extra DOM elements
 - Every dismiss strategy can be disabled/customized
 - Events can be cancelled
-- Compatible with corvu primitives as they use this utility
+- Compatible with arara primitives as they use this utility

 ## Usage